Table of Contents

 As far as property prices are concerned, an increase was reported in 2020 for some of the most important cities in the country.
-Our Romanian real estate lawyers present these below:
+Our real estate lawyers in Romania present these below:

 - Bucharest: the average price per square meter is approximately 1.400 Euros; at the end of 2020, an increase was observed both in case of old apartment buildings as well as new real estate (the most significant increase was in this case, with a 4% increase in November compared to October)